FICTION

 Underwater Mortgages

-By Roderick Leeuwenhart in Issue Six, September 2022
+by Roderick Leeuwenhart in Issue Six, September 2022

 Yente Visscher froze on the crowded Zürich street, arrested by the sight of the distant Alps.
 Five years on and they still did that to her, some undefinable Dutch strand of her DNA making her powerless in their presence.